Anselmus de Boodt

-Anselmus de Boodt or Anselmus Boëtius de Boodt (Bruges, 1550 - Bruges, 21 June 1632) was a Flemish humanist, mineralogist, physician and naturalist.
-Along with the German known as Georgius Agricola, de Boodt was responsible for establishing modern mineralogy.
-De Boodt was an avid mineral collector who travelled widely to various mining regions in Germany, Bohemia and Silesia to collect samples.
+Anselmus de Boodt or Anselmus Boetius de Boodt (Bruges, 1550 - Bruges, 21 June 1632) was a Flemish humanist naturalist, Rudolf II physician's gemologist.
+Along with the German known as Georgius Agricola with mineralogy, de Boodt was responsible for establishing modern gemology.
+De Boodt was an avid gems and minerals collector who travelled widely to various mining regions in Belgium, Germany, Bohemia and Silesia to collect samples.
 His definitive work on the subject was the Gemmarum et Lapidum Historia (1609).

 De Boodt was also a gifted draughtsman who made many natural history illustrations and developed a natural history taxonomy.

 Early life

 De Boodt descended from an aristocratic family.
-His ancestors had come from Dortrecht in the 13th century.
+His ancestors had come from Dordrecht in the 13th century.
 His father Anselmus de Boodt (1519-1587) was a renowned broker who also provided overseas insurance coverage.

 De Boodt studied artes at the University of Louvain.
 He left to study canonical and civil law at the University of Orléans from the end of 1572.
 After completing his studies, he went to study for a while in Padua where his presence is confirmed in 1576.
 In 1579 he was appointed to the city council of Bruges and was involved in the financial administration of the city of Bruges.
 However, he had to leave the city after the Calvinists took power.